-Occupying eight neighbouring townhouses north of Marble Arch, The Arch lies close to that excellent shopping and dining thoroughfare, Marylebone High Street.
-But, if it’s central and urban, it’s certainly not predictable; better described as one of the new breed of townhouse hotels rather than that 1990s phenomenon, the boutique hotel.
+Occupying an enviable position north of Marble Arch, The Arch London lies close to that excellent independent shopping and first class dining thoroughfare, Marylebone High Street.
+But if it’s central and urban it’s certainly not predictable – better described as one of the new breed of townhouse hotels rather than that 1990s phenomenon, the boutique hotel.
 It’s luxurious alright, but it’s not grand.
 Public spaces are art-filled, smart and glossy, but intimate too.
 The 82 striking bedrooms have been superbly executed and, for their quality and location, offer great value for money.
-The heart of the place, and its cleverest feature, is the subtly curtained champagne lounge that flows into a zinc-topped bar area and on into the Hunter 486 (that’s the 1950s dialing code for Marylebone, in case you were wondering), with open-to-view kitchen and wood-fired oven.
+The heart of the place, and its cleverest feature, is the subtly curtained champagne lounge that flows into a zinc-topped bar area and on into the Hunter 486, with open-to-view kitchen and wood-fired oven.
 You could almost be in New York.
 Dine or breakfast anywhere in these three areas and enjoy the ambience – buzzy but relaxed.
-Doubles from £282.

 Want to find out more?
 Visit the hotel's .